monsoonmaelstrom/book2/book2.md

 The sky is still darkened by storm clouds making the late afternoon look more like late evening, but I’m grateful for the thick cloud cover and rain keeping people off the streets.
 The fewer prying eyes to see our passage, the better.

-“In here,” Davy says as he slides a door open.
+“In here,” Davy directs, as he slides a door open.

 The entire floor of the warehouse is covered in a thick layer of dust.
 Going based off of that, no one has been here in months, maybe even years.
 We come in streaming water, turning the floor we’re standing on into a muddy tableau.